New Zealand fantail: Breeding

 The New Zealand fantail is a seasonal breeder, nesting from August to March in the North Island, September to January in the South Island and October to January on the Chatham Islands.
 They usually raise two or more broods per season.

 The birds form compact, cup-shaped nests, usually in the forks of trees, made from moss, bark and fibre, and often completed with spider's web.
 Both sexes build the nest.
 The clutch size is usually three to four cream eggs which are spotted grey and brown.
 The incubation period is around two weeks, and incubation and feeding duties are shared by both adults.
 Nest building and incubation of the second brood may occur while the fledged young of the first brood are still being fed.
 Young males may begin breeding two months after fledging.
 The nests of the New Zealand fantail are occasionally parasitised by the two species of cuckoo in New Zealand.

 Approximately 45% of 81 nesting attempts that were monitored in urban Wellington successfully fledged chicks: one in four nests being abandoned or deserted and just over one in four suffering predation.
 Nests built on thin branches were more likely to escape predation from ship rats than those built on thick branches.

 In mythology

-In Māori mythology, the piwakawaka is a messenger, bringing death or news of death from the gods to the people.
+In Māori mythology, the pīwakawaka is a messenger, bringing death or news of death from the gods to the people.
 The bulbous eyes and erratic flying behaviour of the bird is attributed to it being squeezed by Māui for not revealing the whereabouts of his ancestress Mahuika, the fire deity.

 Tiwakawaka is also the name of one of the first Māori settlers to New Zealand.